stan-dev/design-docs/designs/0100-reduce_sum.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-There are performance problems with the current design.
 In isolated testing, we can get linear speedup with the number of cores.
 In practical models, the speedups seem much more limited.
 See discussions in https://discourse.mc-stan.org/t/parallel-autodiff-v4/13111.
+For small problems, that seems to be between 3x and 4x speedup.
+No testing has been done on models that take more than a few minutes to run, so it's possible we're just not making the problems large enough.

+It seems like choosing the grainsize is a tricky thing, because it's possible to get it too small and too big pretty easily.
+We'll need doc in the user guide with maybe a graph to show people how to pick it.